grendar/CNHplus/README.md

 Additional examples illustrating how to

--   compute CNHplus for TCGA studies
+-   compute CNH+ for TCGA studies
--   use CNHplus to stratify TCGA cancer patients for survival
+-   use CNH+ to stratify TCGA cancer patients for survival

 can be found in the vignette.